-The yield to maturity on the Notes will also be sensitive to the rate and timing of principal payments (which will be affected by prepayments, removals of Reference Obligations from the Reference Pool, and Credit Events on the Reference Obligations).
-As a result, the yield on Notes may fluctuate significantly:
+The yield to maturity on each Class of Notes will also be sensitive to the rate and timing of principal payments on the Reference Obligations in the related Loan Group (which will be affected by prepayments, removals of Reference Obligations from the related Loan Group, and Credit Events on the related Reference Obligations).
+As a result, the yield on the Notes may fluctuate significantly:

-• In general, if investors purchased Notes at a premium and principal payments occur at a rate faster than such investors assumed, such investors' actual yield to maturity will be lower than anticipated and such investors may not recover their entire investment in the Notes.

-• Conversely, if investors purchased Notes at a discount, and principal payments occur at a rate slower than such investors assumed, such investors' actual yield to maturity will be lower than anticipated.
+- In general, if investors purchased Notes at a premium and principal payments on the related Reference Obligations occur at a rate faster than such investors assumed, such investors' actual yield to maturity will be lower than anticipated and such investors may not recover their entire investment in the related Notes. - Conversely, if investors purchased Notes at a discount, and principal payments on the related Reference Obligations occur at a rate slower than such investors assumed, such investors' actual yield to maturity will be lower than anticipated.

-The yield to maturity on the Notes will be sensitive to changes in the rate of One-Month LIBOR.
-In addition, the yield to maturity of the Notes will be increasingly sensitive to the level and timing of Credit Events on the Reference Obligations because the aggregate amount of all Calculated Tranche Write-down Amounts are allocated first, to reduce the Class Notional Amount of the Class B-H Reference Tranche to zero; second, to the Class M-2 and Class M-2H Reference Tranches, pro rata based on their Class Notional Amounts; third, to the Class M-1 and Class M-1H Reference Tranches, pro rata based on their Class Notional Amount; and, fourth, to the Class A-H Reference Tranche.
-Any such Calculated Tranche Write-down Amounts will be allocated, in the case of each Class, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount.
-Any such Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class M-1 or Class M-2 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class M-1 or Class M-2 Notes, as applicable, in each case, until the aggregate Calculated Tranche Write-down Amounts allocated to each such Class of Reference Tranche reduces its Class Notional Amount to zero.
-As such, because the Class M-2 Reference Tranche is subordinate to the Class M-1 Reference Tranche, the Class M-2 Notes will be more sensitive than the Class M-1 Notes to Calculated Tranche Write-down Amounts after the Class Notional Amount of the Class B-H Reference Tranche is reduced to zero.
+The yield to maturity on the Group 1 Notes will be sensitive to changes in the rate of One-Month LIBOR.
+In addition, the yield to maturity of the Group 1 Notes will be increasingly sensitive to the level and timing of Credit Events on the Reference Obligations in Loan Group 1 because the aggregate amount of all Calculated Tranche Write-down Amounts with respect to the Group 1 Classes are allocated first, to reduce the Class Notional Amount of the Class 1B-H Reference Tranche to zero; second, to the Class 1M-2 and Class 1M-2H Reference Tranches, pro rata based on their Class Notional Amounts; third, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata based on their Class Notional Amount; and, fourth, to the Class 1A-H Reference Tranche.
+Any such Calculated Tranche Write-down Amounts will be allocated, in the case of each Group 1 Class, after allocation of the related Senior Reduction Amount and Subordinate Reduction Amount.
+Any such Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class 1M-1 or Class 1M-2 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1 or Class 1M-2 Notes, as applicable, in each case, until the aggregate Calculated Tranche Write-down Amounts allocated to each such Group 1 Reference Tranche reduces its Class Notional Amount to zero.
+As such because the Class 1M-2 Reference Tranche is subordinate to the Class 1M-1 Reference Tranche, the Class 1M-2 Notes will be more sensitive than the Class 1M-1 Notes to Calculated Tranche Write-down Amounts after the Class Notional Amount of the Class 1B-H Reference Tranche is reduced to zero.

-Because the Reference Obligations may be prepaid by the borrowers without penalty at any time, it is not possible to predict the exact rate at which investors will receive payments of principal.
+Because the Reference Obligations in Loan Group 1 may be prepaid by the borrowers without penalty at any time, it is not possible to predict the exact rate at which investors in the Group 1 Notes will receive payments of principal.